Hydrogen industry development

 Hydrogen is a clean, renewable fuel that can be used in transport, power supply and a range of industrial processes.
-It’s already key for a range of industries that provide vital inputs into our mining and agricultural sectors, including manufacturing.
+It’s already key for a range of industries that provide vital inputs into a range of manufacturing processes and our mining and agricultural sectors.

 Hydrogen can be produced from a variety of sources including renewables such as solar, wind and biomass.

 We’re supporting the development of a sustainable hydrogen industry in Queensland.
 To help do this, we’ve released the Queensland Hydrogen Industry Strategy 2019-2024 ( 3.4 MB).